 Why apps and add-ons?

-Apps and add-ons let you construct and maintain different environments on top of one Splunk instance.
-One Splunk installation can run multiple apps.
-This way, any number of different groups can use the same Splunk instance without running into each other.
+Apps and add-ons let you construct and maintain different environments on top of one Splunk Enterprise instance.
+One instance can run multiple apps.
+This way, any number of different groups can use the same instance without running into each other.

 What is an app?

-A single Splunk installation typically contains several apps, such as the Search app provided with Splunk, an OS app (such as *nix) downloaded from Splunkbase, and custom apps that you build.
+A single Splunk Enterprise instance typically contains several apps, such as the Search app provided with Splunk Enterprise, an OS app (such as *nix) downloaded from Splunkbase, and custom apps that you build.

 - Contain at least one navigable view.

-- Can be opened from the Splunk Home Page, from the Splunk App menu, or from the Apps section of the Splunk Manager.
+- Can be opened from the Splunk Enterprise Home Page, from the App menu, or from the Apps section of Settings.